Alonso-del-Arte/blackjack/CONTRIBUTING.md

-I intend to open this project to Hacktoberfest 2022.
+This project will be open to Hacktoberfest 2023.

-# Guidelines for Hacktoberfest 2022 Contributors
+# Guidelines for Hacktoberfest 2023 Contributors

 I will definitely consider pull requests associated with an issue and maybe consider pull requests associated with a TODO (considered an Action Item in NetBeans).

+Issues about build tools will be deleted.
+It's one thing for me to deal with Maven headaches at my day job, I don't want to deal with Maven headaches on my free time.
+Just use whatever build tool your IDE uses by default.

 Contributors should have a proper Java IDE (most are available for free) and JUnit.
 This project uses Java 8 and JUnit 4.
 Contributors may use later versions